 Dr. Maria Montessori concluded 80 years ago that at certain points early in a child’s life, he/she will pass through sensitive periods when they possess a unique and amazing ability for learning.
 To take advantage of these sensitive periods, the child is provided an environment (the Montessori classroom) that is equipped to stimulate his/her particular interest and allow him/her to exercise an innate ability to learn.
 To a child in this environment, learning is never difficult or tiresome.

 The Montessori method includes an environment (the classroom) with educational materials and equipment, much of which are self-correcting.
 The activities and materials encourage each child to discover for himself, within a framework of order, and choose and complete tasks designed for success at each stage of his/her development.

 This approach not only challenges the most gifted child, but also encourages each child to fill his potential.
 This is done with the guidance of a Montessori trained teacher.The children in a Montessori classroom prove Dr. Montessori’s theory — children can learn to read, write and calculate as easily and naturally as they can walk and talk.

 A Montessori education provides a unique cycle of learning designed to meet the individual development of the child.
 Children that learn the basic skills of reading, writing and arithmetic in this natural way have the advantage of beginning their education without drudgery, boredom or discouragement.
-The goal for each child is the development of his ability to solve problems using an organized approach, to use freedom wisely, to respect himself and others, but above all to take the “Joy of Learning” with him/her throughout life.
+The goal for each child is the development of his/her ability to solve problems using an organized approach, to use freedom wisely, to respect him/herself and others, but above all to take the “Joy of Learning” with him/her throughout life.

 ABOUT MARIA MONTESSORI